-After hospitalization for orthopedic surgery, your doctor may order in-home rehabilitation therapy to help you regain your independence safely so you can once again perform day-to-day activities.
+After hospitalization for orthopedic surgery, your orthopedic doctor may order in-home rehabilitation therapy to help you regain your independence safely so you can once again perform day-to-day activities.
 Many people underestimate just how much help they will need after a surgery.
 You may go home thinking that your pain is slight and you will be able to resume your normal activities within just a day or so.
-Having a nurse, therapist, or aide in the home can help prevent taking on too much.
+Our nurses, therapists, and aides are here to help you recover in the comfort of your home and can make the transition from surgery to recovery easier for anyone requiring in-home care.

 The information below should help you to understand what you can expect when receiving in-home therapy from the VNA.